The e-Discovery and Information Governance Law Review: Japan

-Preservation of evidence is a legal proceeding to examine and preserve evidence that might become impossible or difficult to examine by the time the actual hearing is held.
+Preservation of evidence is a legal procedure to examine and preserve evidence that might become impossible or difficult to examine by the time the actual hearing is held.
 It is possible to preserve evidence before a lawsuit is filed, and any kind of evidence, including electronic data, can be subject to this procedure.
-Parties must provide written reasons for why they need to preserve the evidence and why the evidence needs to be examined when the actual hearing is going to be held.
+The party must provide written reasons for why they need to preserve the evidence and why the evidence needs to be examined when the actual hearing is going to be held.

-A party may file a petition with the court to order the opposing party or a third party to submit a document, explaining the necessity of the petition.
+A party may file a petition with the court to order the opposing party or a third party to submit a document, by explaining the necessity of the petition.
 The party must also describe the following in the petition:

 - an indication of the document;

 - the holder of the document;